 Cut the cut chicken breasts into 1-inch pieces and set aside.
 Heat a large sauté pan over medium heat.
 Add the olive oil, garlic and green curry to the pan.
 Sauté until the garlic and curry become fragrant, about 30 seconds, then add the chicken.

-Brown the chicken on both sides, then pour in half of coconut milk and cook until the chicken is no longer pink inside, about 5 minutes.
+Cook the chicken in the curry mixture for 3 minutes, then add the green beans and sauté for 2 minutes.
+Pour in half of coconut milk, lower the heat and simmer until the chicken is no longer pink inside, about 10 minutes.

-Add the rest of the coconut milk, fish sauce, red pepper and bamboo shoots, stirring to combine.
-Let simmer until heated through.
+Add the rest of the coconut milk, fish sauce, bell pepper and bamboo shoots, stirring to combine.
+Let simmer until heated through and slightly thickened, about 10 minutes.
 Stir half of the basil into the curry mixture.